CovertLab/vEcoli/readmes/ecoli_master_configurations.md

 ### Additional Settings

+- `"partition"` : (boolean) whether to use partitioning model (NOT YET IMPLEMENTED)
 - `"description"` : (string) description of the experiment
+- `"suffix_time"` : (boolean) whether to suffix custom experiment IDs with time of simulation, to avoid conflict in the database
 - `"progress_bar"` : (boolean) whether to show the progress bar
 - `"agent_id"`
 - `"parallel"`